cherrry/Node-Mario/README.md

 N-Mario
 =======

-Multiplayer realtime game used to solve the N-Queen problem.
+Multiplayer real time game used to solve the N-Queen problem.